The Writer's Journey: Mythic Structure for Writers

-The Writer's Journey: Mythic Structure For Writers is a popular screenwriting textbook by writer Christopher Vogler, focusing on the theory that most stories can be boiled down to a series of narrative structures and character archetypes, described through mythological allegory.
+The Writer's Journey: Mythic Structure For Writers is a popular writing textbook by writer Christopher Vogler, focusing on the theory that most stories can be boiled down to a series of narrative structures and character archetypes, described through mythological allegory.

 The book was very well received upon its release, and is often featured in recommended reading lists for student screenwriters.

 History

 The book stems from a seven-page studio memo, "A Practical Guide to The Hero with a Thousand Faces".

 An earlier edition, The Writer's Journey: Mythic Structure for Storytellers and Screenwriters, was published in 1992.
 Vogler revised the book for the second release in 1998 and changed the title to The Writer's Journey: Mythic Structure for Writers.
 The third edition, published in 2007, included a new introduction, new artwork, and analysis of recent, popular motion pictures.
-In July 2020, the 25th Anniversary Edition will be published, which, according to the new edition's back cover, will include new sections and topics.
+In July 2020, the 25th Anniversary Edition was published, which includes new sections and topics.